prafair/prafair.github.io/docs/_posts/2021-02-19-how-qa-can-lead-team.markdown

 A good QA is a friend and helper of the whole team, making a significant contribution to the development of the product and to improving the work of the team.

 _________________
-Original post in Telegram (Russian) - <https://telegra.ph/Kak-QA-mozhet-vesti-komandu-k-uspehu-02-18-2>
+Original post in Telegram - <https://telegra.ph/Kak-QA-mozhet-vesti-komandu-k-uspehu-02-18-2>